lumina-desktop/lumina-docs/luminaconfig.rst

 --------------

 The :guilabel:`Theme` option, shown in :numref:`Figure %s <lumina17>`,
-can be used to change the default font, font size, theme template, color scheme, icon pack, and mouse cursors.
+is used to change the default font, font size, theme template, color scheme, icon pack, and mouse cursors.

 .. _lumina17: